 North York Moors to Robin Hoods Bay

-If you fancy a decent size walk to Robin Hood’s bay, heading inland with fine views across the Bay this route is perfect.
+This route is perfect if you fancy a decent-sized walk to Robin Hood’s Bay, heading inland with fine views across the Bay.

 The full route can be found here.

-This one is more for the long-distance walkers out there.
-If you check the tide time when you get to the Cleveland Way (the cliff path) you can walk along the beach below the cliff.
+This one is more for long-distance walkers.
+If you check the tide time when you get to Cleveland Way (the cliff path), you can walk along the beach below the cliff.

-If you choose to walk up the coast you’ll reach Whitby in around an hour, whereas walking down the coast will bring you to the pretty village of Ravenscar.
+If you walk up the coast, you’ll reach Whitby in about an hour, whereas walking down the coast will bring you to the pretty village of Ravenscar.

-The Robin Hood’s Bay to Ravenscar loop is very popular as it takes in the coastal areas and the moorlands.
+The Robin Hood’s Bay to Ravenscar loop is very popular because it includes the coastal areas and the moorlands.

-With a few ups and downs and a steep climb at the end (from Baytown back up to Robin Hood’s Bay), it is given an ‘amateur’ rating so you will benefit from a decent level of fitness.
+With a few ups and downs and a steep climb at the end (from Baytown back up to Robin Hood’s Bay), it is given a ‘moderate’ rating, so you will benefit from a decent fitness level.

 Follow the route here.

-North York Moors National Park to Lealholm Circular Walk
+North York Moors National Park to Lealholm circular

-There are probably more walking routes documented for the park area than you could ever complete so it’s just a case of choosing the ones you really want to do.
+There are probably more walking routes documented for the park area than you could ever complete, so it’s just a matter of choosing the ones you want to do.

-One we love is a circular walk from Lealholm taking in three Dales in the North York Moors.
-This Walk takes in the stunning scenery of Glaisdale, Great Fryup Dale and Eskdale.
+One we love is a circular walk from Lealholm that takes in three Dales in the North York Moors.
+This Walk takes in the stunning scenery of Glaisdale, Great Fryup Dale, and Eskdale.

 Follow the full route here.